FirebaseExtended/firebase-continue/samples/README.md

     3. In the [Firebase console](https://console.firebase.google.com/)
         for your project, open the Authentication section.

-    4. On the Sign in method tab, enable the Facebook sign-in method and specify the App ID and App Secret from above, and click **Save**.
+    4. On the SIGN-IN METHOD tab, enable the Facebook sign-in method and specify the App ID and App Secret from above, and click **Save**.

     5. Within that same Facebook sign-in method dialog, copy your OAuth redirect URI